 Be careful throughout as your ligaments are likely still loose from the hormone relaxin, which was prevalent throughout pregnancy.
 This can lead to joint pain so listen to your body and if anything feels uncomfortable, stop.

-8. Pelvic Floor Priority
+8. Make Your Pelvic Floor Priority

-This is the time to give your pelvic floor a lot of attention.
+As a new mum, this is the time to give your pelvic floor a lot of attention.
 If you had a natural birth, you may find these muscles just aren’t as strong as they once were, but the good news is you can get working on improving your pelvic floor strength as soon as you’ve had your baby, before you ‘officially’ return to exercise.
 Unsure if your pelvic floor has suffered?
 If you find that a bit of wee is released when you cough, laugh or sneeze, then you’ll definitely want to boost that muscle strength.
 Don’t worry – it’s easily done!
 Wherever you are, try squeezing in your bottom, as if you were trying to hold in wind.
 Now, squeeze as if you were holding in a wee.
 Relax.
 Repeat 10 times.
 Try these again but hold the squeeze for up to 10 seconds, before relaxing.
 Aim to do this three times a day.

 Strengthening these muscles will help you phenomenally when you start exercising as you may find certain moves cause your bladder to release urine, something which didn’t happen prior to becoming pregnant.